ASHYZ/Cryptonite/README.md

  Then I extracted the file in extracted.flag using the command 'dd if=flag of=extracted_flag bs=1 skip=68'.

- The extracted file gave me this which I couldn't encode it further.
+ The extracted file gave me this which I couldn't encode further.

 <img width="955" alt="Screenshot 2023-11-15 200339" src="https://github.com/ASHYZ/Cryptonite/assets/123001554/5e537fad-b681-4993-932f-d8139fc6ef59">